YhomiAce/stroll_assessment/Readme.md

 - Because questions for a region remain constant for a full cycle, it's wasteful to hit the database for every user request.
 Instead, Redis acts as a caching layer in Node.js.
 When a user asks for the current question, the system checks Redis first.
 If the question is already cached, it returns the cached version; otherwise, it fetches the question from the database and stores it in Redis.

+4. Implement the Scheduler:

+- Set up a cron job to to check for the start of a new cycle.
+- Update the Cycles table and the Cycle Cache when a new cycle starts.

 Scalability Measures

 1. Database Indexing: optimizes query performance.